 - good practice seminars and workshops;

 - specialist support and business solutions.

-The Advisory, Conciliation and Arbitration Service (Acas) is largely funded by the Department for Business, Innovation and Skills (BIS); however, it is a non-departmental body, governed by an independent Council.
+The Advisory, Conciliation and Arbitration Service (Acas) is largely funded by the Department for Business, Energy and Industrial Strategy (BEIS); however, it is a non-departmental body, governed by an independent Council.
 This allows Acas to be independent, impartial and confidential.
 Founded in 1975, Acas works with people in organisations of every size and type.